apache/lucene-solr/solr/example/README.txt

   http://localhost:8983/solr/

-To add documents to the index, use the post.jar (or post.sh script) in the example/exampledocs subdirectory (while Solr is running), for example:
+To add documents to the index, use bin/post, for example:

-     cd exampledocs
-     java -jar post.jar *.xml
-Or:  sh post.sh *.xml
+     bin/post techproducts example/exampledocs/*.xml

+(where "techproducts" is the Solr core name)

 For more information about this example please read...